suhan-paradkar/java-in-termux/docs/README.md

-# Java (openjdk) in Termux
-Hello folks, this script will install java(openjdk) in termux without root!
+Hey 👋 folks, this script will install java(openjdk) in termux without root!

 **Note: openjdk-11.0.1 for 64-bit cpu while openjdk-8 for 32-bit cpu**